Discover why the company decided to come full circle and return to Reward Gateway

 The 1,200+ responses from the survey revealed that a high priority was instant vouchers that really were instant!
 Employees wanted to be able to order them through a reliable and straightforward process on a platform or an app, and crucially, immediately spend the voucher.

 The app was also particularly important as the majority of employees are not office based, and with their smartphones they had discounts at their fingertips.
-Many of those who gave feedback were already familiar with Reward Gateway’s product, as RG had been TfL’s employee discounts provider for 8 years in the 2010s.
+Many of those who gave feedback were already familiar with Reward Gateway’s product, as RG had been TfL’s employee benefits provider for 8 years in the 2010s.

 Sarah Whitchurch, Reward & Recognition Specialist at Transport for London says: